pivotal/blog/content/post/bosh-on-ipv6-2.md

 So why did we opt for the dual-homed single-stack approach instead of the single-homed, dual stack approach?
 The answer is that BOSH's networking model assumes one and only one IP address (be it IPv4 or IPv6) is assigned to a given network interface.
-To accommodate dual stack we would have had to make fundamental changes to BOSH's networking paradigm and BOSH's codebase — changes that would have required time we did not have.
+To accommodate dual stack we would have had to make changes to BOSH vSphere CPI and BOSH Agent - changes that would have required time we did not have.
 The multihomed single-stack approach was an expedient and technically valid choice.

 <a name="dont_abbreviate"><sup>[why no abbreviations?]</sup></a> The BOSH
 Director codebase represents IPv6 addresses (in most cases, such as the internal